- Getting there and getting around

 Driving and boating

-- Access into Eurimbula National Park is by 4WD only.
+- Make sure your vehicle is suitable for the driving conditions.
+Access into Eurimbula National Park is by four-wheel-drive only.

 - Drive safely and watch out for the unexpected—slow down to allow time to react to changed road conditions and other park users.

-- Make sure your boating and camping equipment is in good order.
+- Make sure your vehicle, boating and camping equipment is in good order.

 - Abide by warning, advisory and park closure notices.